-- (b) it is appropriate to determine a scale of fees applicable to the work of legal practitioners, clerks and paralegals in, and in connection with the Family Court on a legal practitioner/client basis; and - (c) it is appropriate to continue to adopt the hourly and daily rates (inclusive of GST) set out in Table A of the Legal Profession (Supreme Court) (Contentious Business) Determination 2018 as the hourly and daily rates applicable to legal practitioners and clerks/paralegals in the Family Court of Western Australia jurisdiction as set out in Table A in the Legal Profession (Family Court of Western Australia) Determination 2018. - (d) The recommendations of the Legal Costs Committee are not intended to override the entitlement of a legal practitioner to make a written agreement as to costs with a client under the Act.
+- (a) it is unnecessary as at the date of this Report to recommend the implementation of a scale of fees in the Family Court in respect of party/party costs; but - (b) it is appropriate to determine a scale of fees applicable to the work of legal practitioners, clerks and paralegals in, and in connection with the Family Court on a legal practitioner/client basis; - (c) it is appropriate to take into consideration the impact of the COVID-19 pandemic and its projected impact on the Australian economy; - (d) it is appropriate to continue to adopt the hourly and daily rates (inclusive of GST) set out in Table A of the Legal Profession (Supreme Court) (Contentious Business) Determination 2020 as the hourly and daily rates applicable to legal practitioners and clerks/paralegals in the Family Court of Western Australia jurisdiction as set out in Table A in the Legal Profession (Family Court of Western Australia) Determination 2020; and - (e) taking into account the incidental administrative implications of the calculation of the Goods and Services Tax, the hourly and daily rates referred to in subclause 5(a) be varied from the hourly and daily rates used in the Legal Profession (Family Court of Western Australia) Determination 20182, only to the extent of increasing the rates for Counsel in Table A so as to narrow the gap between Counsel rates and those rates charged by Senior Practitioners and Senior Counsel.
+Those rates are set out in Table A of the Legal Profession (Family Court of Western Australia) Determination 2020. - (f) The recommendations of the Legal Costs Committee are not intended to override the entitlement of a legal practitioner to make a written agreement as to costs with a client under the Act.

-CLARE THOMPSON, Chair.

-ANGELA GAFFNEY, Member.

-MARCUS COCKER, Member.

-JANICE DUDLEY, Member.

-MATTHEW CURWOOD, Member.

-BRENDAN ASHDOWN, Member.
+CLARE THOMPSON, Chair ANGELA GAFFNEY, Member MARCUS COCKER, Member JANICE DUDLEY, Member MATTHEW CURWOOD, Member BRENDAN ASHDOWN, Member